V-Mitch/track_ssm/README.md

 # Goal:

-Apply and understand the State-Space model approach with Bayesian Filtering.\
+Apply and understand the State-Space model approach with Bayesian Filtering.
-The example case is the 100m time progression of the 8 athletes who made it to the Paris 100m Olympic final. - Model the progression path of each of the 8 athletes over their past 4 seasons in the 100m. - Make a prediction for the 100m final that took place at the Paris Olympics 2024 on August 4th using only data from before that day.
+The example case is the 100m time progression of the 8 athletes who made it to the Paris 100m Olympic final.
+- Model the progression path of each of the 8 athletes over their past 4 seasons in the 100m.
+- Make a prediction for the 100m final that took place at the Paris Olympics 2024 on August 4th using only data from before that day.

 I use several resources for running the project denoted in [the references section](#References)

 ![Fabrizio Bensch/Reuters](https://github.com/V-Mitch/track_ssm/blob/master/start_100m.jpg)